ppy/osu-wiki/wiki/Tournaments/CFV/1st/en.md

 The **Cute Female Vocal 1st** (***CFV 1st***) is a 1v1 osu!mania 4K tournament hosted by ::{ flag=CN }:: [\[GB\]Sanae](https://osu.ppy.sh/users/11238501) and ::{ flag=CN }:: [Yuiesta](https://osu.ppy.sh/users/13953619).
 This is an osu!mania 4K solo tournament featuring cute female vocal songs and maps.

+# GENERAL INFORMATION

+    1.This is an osu!mania 4K solo tournament.
+    2.Discord server will be the only source of latest infomation about the tournament.
+All staff member and players are required to join, and only players who are in the server can participate in this tournament.
+    3.To be eligible for this tournament, you must:
+    • Not exceed the osu!mania 4 key and total rank of #5000 both when you submit your registration form and until the end of the registration phase.
+    • Not exceed the osu!mania 4 key and total rank of #4000 during all tournament stages.
+    • Already joined Discord server or QQ Group.
+    • Pass screen by osu!
+Tournament Committee.
+    4.Pools details and Brackets size：
+    Qualifier Stage：6 FreeMod maps, played in a row Round of 32/16：9 FreeMod maps + 1 Tie-Breaker, BO7 Quarterfinals/Semifinals: 11 FreeMod maps + 1 Tie-Breaker, BO9.
+    Finals/Grand Finals: 13 FreeMod maps + 1 Tie-Breaker, BO11.
+    5.We reserve the right to refuse any and all suspicious accounts and players from participating in the tournament.
+    6.Players must abide by osu!'s Terms of Service at all times.

 ## Tournament schedule

 | Event | Timestamp |